Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

 - Let them know what’s going on in your organization as far as callbacks, restructuring and/or attrition that might affect them.

-Employees who keep their jobs aren’t always elated about it.
-They might be overwhelmed with the work that remains, upset at the departure of friends or suffering from “survivor’s guilt.”
+Employees who keep their jobs suffer, too.
+They might be overwhelmed with the work that remains, upset at the departure of friends or suffer from survivor’s guilt.

 You’ll likely want to engage and support them more than before layoffs.
 Some ways:

-- Ask about and ensure remaining employees have the resources they need to get their inflated work done.
-Many of them may be putting in longer hours and picking up extra work to fill gaps.
+- Ask about and ensure the remaining employees have the resources they need to get the extra work they inherited done.
+Many of them may be putting in longer hours to fill gaps.

 - Remind your remaining employees about resources, such as Employee Assistance Programs and Employee Resource Groups where they can share and process their experiences.